CHEESECAKE, it's an emergency

 6. Bake in hot oven for 10-15 minutes.
 You want it brown, but not burnt!
 My oven is very hot, and 10 minutes was enough.

 The original Corsican recipe called for brushing the finshed cakes with sugar syrup – made by boiling up 100g of sugar with 100ml of water.
-I didn’t feel it was necessary, but you can if you like.
+I didn’t feel it was necessary, but do it if you like it sweeter.

 The result was wonderful – tiny but perfect!
 There is not too much sugar, so they are lemony and very easy to eat.
 A lovely one person morsel, more like a friand or a tiny muffin, and very light as well.
 Best eaten the same day!

-We have previously shared Saba Feniger’s cheesecake, which she makes with quark, and thus avoids adding any extra cream or sour cream.
+We have previously shared Saba Feniger’s cheesecake recipes, which she makes with quark, and thus avoids adding any extra cream or sour cream.

 “I was a great baker.
-I baked all the cakes at both my children’s weddings,” Sabcia says with her magical smile.
+I baked all the cakes at both my children’s weddings,” Sara says with her magical smile.

 Aged 90 she gave me this recipe, just off the top of her head, and also handed over her last pack of “kase kuchen hilfe” – literally cheesecaker helper - a European secret something they add to stabilise a cheesecake so it doesn’t fall too far.
 You can also use pudding mix or cornflour instead.